 - Definition and design of operational workflows, from risk management to reporting to competent authorities.

-The Legislative Framework on Money Laundering and terrorist financing, as well as the new registration scheme for the beneficial owner, have practical implications and adaptations to be taken into account.
+The legislative framework on money laundering and terrorist financing, as well as the new beneficial ownership registration scheme, have practical implications and adaptations to be taken into account.

-More extensive and complex, the legislation now in place establishes new measures to combat money laundering and terrorist financing introduces new concepts to facilitate understanding of the applicable regulatory controls, extends the scope entities subject to the measures imposed and legitimises access to anti-money laundering information by the tax authorities.
+More extensive and complex, the legislation now in force establishes new measures to combat money laundering and terrorist financing, introduces new concepts to facilitate understanding of applicable regulatory commands, extends the scope of entities subject to the measures imposed and legitimises access to anti-money laundering information by tax authorities.

 In this dossier, our expert consultants accompany organisations in the following specific obligations: